 Hello everyone!
 How’s everyone’s week going so far?
 I’m hoping its good and that everyone is healthy and all that.
 I only say that because I’m cooped up in bed with a major head cold.
-Like, I’m pretty sure my face has swollen up to be the size of South America, online or so it feels like.
+Like, I’m pretty sure my face has swollen up to be the size of South America, or so it feels like.

-And my boyfriend and I celebrated our five year anniversary and in the next couple weeks I have Valentine’s Day, viagra 60mg Gallifrey One (the Doctor Who convention), my birthday and all that this entails, and LADA is putting on an event at the Pasadena Library and so much is going on.
+And my boyfriend and I celebrated our five year anniversary and in the next couple weeks I have Valentine’s Day, Gallifrey One (the Doctor Who convention), my birthday and all that this entails, and LADA is putting on an event at the Pasadena Library and so much is going on.
 And I’m sick.
 So.
 Lame.

 It so figures.

 But the good thing is, being sick leaves me with a lot of free time to watch old episodes of Glee and Vampire Diaries and to write blog posts for you guys!

 So enjoy this week’s Top Ten: the top ten people I wish I could meet right now.

 10. Suzanne Collins